Manufacturers Turn to Contract Processors for Plasma Treatments to Enhance the Value of Products

-For many medical device manufacturers, the application of plasma-applied coatings and surface treatments can play a significant role in new product development, but also when upgrading legacy medical devices under 510(k) guidelines.
+For many manufacturers, the application of plasma-applied coatings and surface treatments can play a significant role in new product development.

 The most common application for contract processing is to improve the bonding power of chemical adhesives, whether metal to plastic, silicon to glass, polymers to other polymers, biological content to microtiter plates and even bonding to PTFE.
 However, it also is used often to clean, activate, chemically graft and deposit a wide range of chemistries on the surface of parts or components.